 A giant oatmeal cookie spread with a tart, slightly sweet and dense yogurt whipped cream and topped with bright summer berries.
-This is the perfect dessert to celebrate June Dairy Month or for your upcoming Fourth of July celebrations, birthday parties or cookouts.
+This is the perfect dessert for your upcoming Fourth of July celebrations, birthday parties or cookouts.

 In our house, we can never have too many summer desserts.
 Your house too?
 What’s your favorite sweet treat?

 While ice cream cones from the local ice cream shop are probably our #1 favorite dessert when eating out, fruity and creamy desserts are probably our favorite dessert at home.
 Because summer is a time to enjoy all the summer berries in all forms.
 And a time to combine those summer berries with creamy ice cream – or in this case an extra special whipped cream.
 And then put all of that atop a giant cookie.
 Because, cookies are always a good idea.
 Especially if you live with a cookie monster husband.
 Adrian is not a dessert lover nearly as much as me … but if we have cookies in the house, he’ll eat the whole batch in one night.